OluTshegz/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 list_objs is a list of instances who inherits of Base - example: list of Rectangle or list of Square instances If list_objs is None, save an empty list
-The filename must be: <Class name>.json - example: Rectangle.json
-You must use the static method to_json_string (created before) You must overwrite the file if it already exists
+The filename must be: .json - example: Rectangle.json You must use the static method to_json_string (created before) You must overwrite the file if it already exists